top of page

 and learn healthy coping strategies to bring healing on their unique grief journey.

-Our Children & Youth Grief support services include in-person one-to-one companioning, as well as a variety of support groups specifically designed for ages between 3 and 18.
+Our services include: in-person one-to-one companioning, a variety of support groups, family and memorial events, Summer and day camps, educational classes, workshops and more.
 Throughout the year, there are additional events planned to match the needs of our current clients.

 Our services are designed to allow children and youth to explore their feelings in a supportive environment through different forms of expression therapy.
 They will have the opportunity to develop skills to support them with their grief in safe and healthy ways.